I Thessalonians 4:13-5:11

-Then, when those who are asleep have been caught up to meet the Lord in the air, those who are still alive at that time, will also join those who have died.
+Then, when those who are asleep have been caught up to meet the Lord in the air, we who are still alive at that time, will also join those who have died.
 The mention of a meeting in the clouds reaches back to a rich Biblical background in which clouds represented the presence of God.
-The clouds intention was always to obscure the holy presence of God, but when we will be in the cloud, the intention seems to be that we become part of the glory of God, we see Him, as is promised in the Revelation, face to face.
+The clouds intention was always to obscure the presence of God, but when we will be in the cloud, the intention seems to be that we become part of the glory of God, we see Him, as is promised in Revelations, face to face.

 So the knowledge is affirmed to the Thessalonians and the assurance is given to us.
 Death does not separate us from God.
 When the time comes for Christ to return, both those who have died and those who are alive will be caught up to meet the Lord.

 There are a lot of questions which we have about this, but many of those questions are not answered.
 It does not say where we will proceed when the Lord returns.
 It does not say how quickly this process will happen.
 What it does tell us is enough for us to know that if we are in Christ, we will not miss it.
-Furthermore, the text gives us the marvellous promise that when that event takes place we will spend all of eternity with the Lord.
+Furthermore, the text gives us the marvellous promise that when that event takes place - whether we are dead or alive at the time - we will spend all of eternity with the Lord.
+What a marvellous hope this is!
 Look at verse 17 - “we will be with the Lord forever.”
-What a marvellous hope this is!
 Of all the things that heaven will mean - being reunited with loved ones, golden streets, a mansion - surely the best is that we will be with the Lord forever.
 The longing for intimacy with the creator will be completely fulfilled.

 II.
 When Will He Come?

 In 1988, I received a booklet with the title “88 reasons why the rapture could be in 1988.”
 The beginning of the book acknowledges I Thessalonians 5:4, but ignores I Thessalonians 5:1 and goes on to rationalize why we can know when Jesus will come again.
-Of course, all the calculations the author made were wrong and we shouldn’t be surprised.
+Of course, all the calculations the author had made were wrong.
 I Thessalonians 5:1 and other Scriptures clearly indicate that we do not know the time of Christ’s return.
 We are told that suddenly that day will be here.

 There is a powerful desire to go behind these words and discover what Jesus himself did not know when He was on earth, but we are not meant to do so.
 We need only know that Jesus’ coming will be sudden and could happen at any time.
 Have you ever begun a day thinking, “today could be the day Jesus will return.”
 I have heard some people declare such a hope when they were facing difficult circumstances and I have heard people wish it wasn’t so when they were looking forward to some special event.
 When I go to sleep, I don’t usually think, “I may not wake up in this bed in the morning.”
 When I wake up in the morning, I don’t usually think, “I may not go to bed here tonight.”
 Realistically, we can and should realize that today could be the day when Jesus will return.